 Because work experience is so short and doesn’t involve a contract, it is most often unpaid.
 This sucks, of course, but you can often ask for at least expenses.

 These are much more like an actual job.
 You’ll sign a contract of employment for the duration of the internship, which can vary from 4 weeks to 12 months.
 These often take place over the summer break, or after graduation.
 You can also undertake an internship as part of your degree, for either a semester or full year.
 These are usually called placements, and you’ll be asked to reflect on how the work has helped you develop skills in relation to your particular subject area.

 But back to internships.
 These can vary quite a lot depending on the nature and size of the company.
-For example, larger companies might have a structured internship scheme much like a graduate programme, where you’ll be given a mentor and supported throughout the tasks and responsibilities you’re asked to carry out.
+For example, larger companies might have a structured internship scheme much like a graduate internship programme, where you’ll be given a mentor and supported throughout the tasks and responsibilities you’re asked to carry out.
 They also act as a solid grounding and introduction to a company; you might even get an offer on a grad scheme off the back of them.

 As you might have noticed, there’s been a lot of talk in the news recently about unpaid internships.
 Technically, unless your internship is with a charity or as part of your degree course, you’re supposed to be paid as you’re classed as a worker.
 However, there’s a lot of vagueness and uncertainty around the subject, leading to many interns being unpaid.
 Know your rights, and don’t be afraid to ask for payment where it’s due (or at the very least expenses).

 Volunteering is a form of work experience in many respects, but is most often used to benefit others.
 Typically it’ll take place at a charity, for as long a period of time as you want.
 While developing your own skills and strengths, you’ll be making a positive contribution of the lives of others.
 There are also some opportunities to volunteer at private companies.